yandex/yatool/docs/gen-config.md

 # Hostname associated with remote server configuration (--remote-host)
 # remote_deploy_host = "None"
 #
-# Path to the arc repository at the remote host (--remote-repo-path)
+# Path to the remote repository at the remote host (--remote-repo-path)
 # remote_repo_path = "None"
 #
 # Generate configurations for remote toolchain with this name (--remote-toolchain)